10 tips for getting a mortgage

-Most people will need a mortgage to purchase a home.
-Whether you’re a first time buyer going through the mortgage process or you need some mortgage tips, our comprehensive guide covers everything you need to know about how to get a mortgage.
+Many people use a mortgage to purchase a home.
+Whether you’re a first time buyer going through the mortgage process or you need mortgage tips, our guide covers some key information about how to get a mortgage.

 1. Find independent mortgage advice